 \subsection{Intersectional Effects (Accent--Gender)}

 The accent effect interacts with speaker gender (Fig.~\ref{fig:pointwise-gender}, right).
 Eastern European female voices receive the lowest mean helpfulness (3.15), a gap of 0.47~points below the highest-scoring subgroup (Southern British female, 3.62).
 The gender gap within Eastern European ($\Delta = +0.38$ favouring male) is substantially larger than for any other accent (next largest: Latin American, $\Delta = +0.18$).
 For US English and Southern British accents, the gap reverses, with female voices scoring higher.
-This pattern is consistent across evaluation methods: in pairwise comparisons, Eastern European female achieves the lowest win rate (29.3\%). \textbf{$\rhd$ Finding 3:} Consistently, the accent effect interacts with the speaker gender.
+This pattern is consistent across evaluation methods: in pairwise comparisons, Eastern European female achieves the lowest win rate (29.3\%). \textbf{$\rhd$ Finding 3:} We find that accent effects in the SpeechLLM responses vary by gender.